Recipe for easy, vegan Seeded Burger Buns. I’ve topped them with black & white sesame seeds and poppy seeds. So fluffy and delicious!

 - 2 teaspoons poppy seeds

-- For the dough you have different options: You can let a bread baking machine or a kitchen machine knead the dough for you or you can mix all the ingredients for the dough and knead it by hand until a soft dough firms.
+- For the dough you have different options: You can let a bread baking machine or a kitchen machine knead the dough for you or you can mix all the ingredients for the dough and knead it by hand until a soft dough comes together.

 - Let it sit, covered under a clean kitchen towel, until it doubles in size (about 1-2 hours).